giacomoorsi/HiggsBosonChallenge/README.md

-# ML project 1 - Novae
+# A method to solve the Higgs boson challenge using Least Squares - Novae
 This project is the Project 1 of **EPFL CS-433 Machine Learning**.
 The project is the same as the **Higgs Boson Machine Learning Challenge** posted on [Kaggle](https://www.kaggle.com/c/higgs-boson).
 The dataset and the detailed description can also be found in [the GitHub repository of the course](https://github.com/epfml/ML_course/tree/master/projects/project1).

 `Team name`: Novae